 8. Ice Skating!
 The Stephen C West Ice Arena outdoor rink is open for business.
 If you are looking for an outdoor activity but don’t feel like hitting the slopes, try out an open skate available daily.
 If you’re looking for more of a natural experience, you can also rent skates and test out your skills on Breckenridge’s Maggie Pond.

 9. Rec Center!
 If you are looking to warm up a bit from the cold November weather check out the Breckenridge Rec Center.
 They offer indoor tennis courts, pools with a water slide, racquetball courts, exercise equipment, a spa, and more!
 If you’re feeling less sporty and more artistic, try out one of Breckenridge’s arts classes or workshops!

 10. Experience the Arts!
 Breckenridge has numerous galleries to visit with permanent and rotating exhibits.
 Catch a show at the Breckenridge Backstage Theatre or get outside and experience Breckenridge’s rich history on a historic hike!

-Whether you are an extreme adventurist, interested in history and culture, or both, there is something for you this month in Breckenridge, Colorado!
+Whether you are an extreme adventurist, interested in history and culture, or both, Breckenridge, Colorado has something for you during the month of November!